 FCSIC's Mission Program Areas Strategic Goals Strategic Objectives For More Information Protect investors in insured Farm Credit System obligations and taxpayers through sound administration of the Insurance Fund.
-Exercise its authorities to minimize Insurance Fund loss.
-Help ensure the future of a permanent system for delivery of credit to agricultural Insurance Fund management Risk management Manage the Insurance Fund to maintain the secure base amount to provide protection for investors and taxpayers against identified risks.
+Insurance Fund management Manage the Insurance Fund to maintain the secure base amount to provide protection for investors and taxpayers against identified risks.
 Manage the Insurance Fund to ensure adequate liquidity while optimizing investment returns and ensuring premium collections and refunds reflect anticipated changes in adjusted insured debt levels and potential insurance claims.
 Use actuarial tools to evaluate the adequacy of investor protections and risk exposures to the Insurance Fund.
 Ensure that System banks have adequate temporary liquidity in situations where external market factors make normal debt market access extremely doubtful.
 Communicate accurate and easily understood information about the insurance program to the public, insured investors, and System institutions.
+See pages 17 - 22 for 2021 results Exercise its authorities to minimize Insurance Fund loss.
+Help ensure the future of a permanent system for delivery of credit to agricultural borrowers.
+Risk management Monitor, evaluate, and report risks that could generate losses to the Insurance Fund.
 Use analytical models and other risk management tools and processes to identify and respond to potential risks to the Insurance Fund.
 Conduct trend analysis on the System's growth, funding needs, condition, and performance.
 Regularly report to the board of directors on identified risk exposures.
-Monitor conditions in the agricultural and financial sectors that may affect insurance risk and integrate the results into the process for setting annual See pages 17 - 22 for 2021 results See pages 25 -30 for 2021 results borrowers. insurance premium rates.
-C 24 Receivership / conservatorship Effectively manage assistance requests, receiverships, and conservatorships.
+Monitor conditions in the agricultural and financial sectors that may affect insurance risk and integrate the results into the process for setting annual insurance premium rates.
+See pages 25 -30 for 2021 results Receivership / conservatorship Effectively manage assistance requests, receiverships, and conservatorships.
 Subject to the provisions of the Farm Credit Act, including the least-cost test, provide assistance when appropriate to a troubled System bank or association.
 Ensure receiverships and conservatorships are managed to fulfill the purposes of the Farm Credit Act and protect creditors and are terminated in an orderly and timely manner.
 See pages 31 - 32 for 2021 results